Home » New York » New York Botanical Garden tickets

 Pine Tree Cafe

-Pine Tree cafe is nestled amongst rare and unusual pines from Asia, Europe, and North America, some of which are nearly 100 feet tall.
+Pine Tree Cafe is nestled amongst rare and unusual pines from Asia, Europe, and North America, some of which are nearly 100 feet tall.

 The menu is family-friendly and offers a wide range – from Artisanal Panini and Neapolitan-style pizza to salads and sweet treats.